changlinli/shuangrimu/drafts/language-agnostic-intro-to-dependent-types.md

 Dependent types extend this and allow for runtime functions to be used in computations before calculating type equality.
 How exactly does this happen?
-Well the only kinds of computation that exist in our language so far are function application and function evaluation and the only non-trivial bit of that is pattern matching.
-So we only need to worry about function evaluation.
+Well the forms of computation that exist in our language so far are function application and function evaluation and the only non-trivial bit of that is pattern matching.
+So the typechecker must have some way of evaluating functions.
+However, we don't always have all the information at compile time to fully evaluate a function (e.g. a number may be provided as user input).
+So instead the typechecker will often only partially evaluate a function.

-If a function appears in a signature, when type checking the compiler will try to evaluate a function until it reaches an abstract variable in a pattern match.
+In particular, if a function appears in a signature, when type checking the compiler will try to evaluate a function until it reaches an abstract variable in a pattern match.

-If after this series of evaluations there are no more function applications left in either

 Then it will check whether what it has after this evaluation is syntactically equal or not.
 If they are syntactically equal then the compiler concludes the two types are equal.
-Otherwise the compiler declares it doesn't know whether they are equal or not (note importantly).
+Otherwise the compiler declares it doesn't know whether they are equal or not.
+Note that this is not the same as the compiler declaring that two types are not equal!
+Due to stuff like the halting problem the compiler cannot always prove types are equal and sometimes just throws its hands up and says it doesn't know.
+It is then up to the programmer to prove that they are equal.

 Don't worry if you didn't quite get that, we'll get to some examples that will illustrate the idea further.
+The main idea here is that the typechecker tries to evaluate functions unti it hits an abstract variable, then it compares for syntactic equality, and then it comes to one of the following conclusions:

+1. Sees that the types are syntactically equal
+2. Sees that the types are syntactically different, but that there were functions that could not be further evaluated and therefore it doesn't know whether the types were equal
+3. Sees that the types are syntactically different, but notices that all functions have been completely evaluated, and therefore it knows the types must be different.

+Let's go over some standalone examples of how the typechecker might try to compare two types for equality.

++ Comparing `Boolean` with `Int`: The typechecker notices that the types are syntactically different and that there are no functions in these types.
+  Therefore it knows these types are different.
++ Comparing `Shape` with `ShapeOrNumber(False)`: The typechecker evaluates `ShapeOrNumber(False)`.
+It gets to `case boolean of `, which it can further evaluate because boolean is set to `False` via the `False` literal whose value is known at compile-time.
+It therefore realizes that `Shape` is equal to `ShapeOrNumber(False)`.
++ Comparing `Shape` with `ShapeOrNumber(True)`: The typechecker evaluates `ShapeOrNumber(True)`.
+It gets to `case boolean of `, which it can further evaluate because boolean is set to `True` via the `True` literal whose value is known at compile-time.
+It therefore realizes that `Shape` is *not* equal to `ShapeOrNumber(True)` because it has evaluated `ShapeOrNumber(True)` to `NaturalNumber`.
++ Comparing `Shape` with `ShapeOrNumber(someUnknownValue)`: The typechecker attempts to evaluate `ShapeOrNumber(someUnknownValue)`, but it gets stuck on the case check `case boolean of` in `ShapeOrNumber` because this time `boolean` is an abstract variable whose value is set to `someUnknownValue` which is also an abstract value.
+Therefore it can't access the actual pattern match after `case boolean of` and stops evaluation.
+Without full evaluation it cannot conclude whether `ShapeOrNumber(someUnknownValue)` is equal to `Shape`.
++ Comparing `Shape` with `ShapeOrNumber(someUnknownValue)` where we are in the `False` branch of a pattern match somewhere that looks like

+        case someUnknownValue of {
+            case True => ...

+            case False => ... // Where we are
+        }

+  : The typechecker now knows that `someUnknownValue` is `False` and can evaluate `ShapeOrNumber(someUnknownValue)` completely, which alllows it to realize that `ShapeOrNumber(someUnknownValue)` and `Shape` are equal.
++ Comparing `ShapeOrNumber(someUnknownValue)` with
+  `ShapeOrNumber(someUnknownValue)`: Even though the typechecker cannot evaluate either type fully, it sees that they are syntactically identical and therefore concludes that they are equal.

+## Using type equality to prove runtime properties about our code: Boolean edition

+So that's a brief look at type equality.
+Let's see how we can make of use of that more explictly in our code.
 First let's return to our very first type declaration of `Boolean`.

 ```
 type Boolean constructors {